nevencaplar/AGN-Going-Down/README.md

 This repository contains all of the data and code needed to reproduce conclusion from the paper "Nonstationarity of AGN variability - The only way to go is down!'' which is submitted to ApJL.
-The main file is `NonStationarity.ipynb` which contains all of the analysis.
+The main file is Jupyter notebook `NonStationarity.ipynb` which contains all of the analysis and instructions.

 ## Contents of the repository: